Folic acid Patient Tips

 - All of the B vitamins, including folic acid, are water-soluble; which means that the body does not store them.
 A regular intake is required.

-- People with cancer or who have seizures or who take certain medications such as tetracycline (an antibiotic), phenytoin, Daraprim, and some chemotherapy medicines should talk with their doctor before taking folic acid.
+- People with cancer or who have seizures or who take certain medications such as tetracycline (an antibiotic), phenytoin, Daraprim, and some chemotherapy medicines should talk with their doctor before taking folic acid, because of the potential for interactions.
 Some other medications may interfere with the effectiveness of folic acid.

 Notes: In general, seniors or children, people with certain medical conditions (such as liver or kidney problems, heart disease, diabetes, seizures) or people who take other medications are more at risk of developing a wider range of side effects.
 For a complete list of all side effects, click here.